ids/cluster-builder/README.md

 ![cluster-builder Overview](docs/images/cluster-builder-overview.png)

-Using freely available tools and only an annotated Ansible inventory file __cluster-builder__ enables the configuration and deployment of fleets of VMware VMs to ESXi and Fusion hypervisors.
+Using freely available tools and only an annotated Ansible inventory file __Cluster Builder__ enables the configuration and deployment of fleets of VMware VMs to ESXi, Workstation and Fusion hypervisors.

-__cluster-builder__ is a unique toolset that can deploy _the identical cluster VM images used for production_ to local VMware Fusion development workstations for both the _operations_ and _development_ teams alike.
-This enables both advanced local stack development, as well as meta orchestration cluster development, accelerating all development workflows on a shared codebase.
-Clusters can be deployed and re-deployed locally, _and_ into production, _in minutes!_
+__Cluster Builder__ is a Packer and Ansible based infrastructure as codebase that can deploy _identical cluster VM images in both local development and production VMware environments_, supporting both _operational_ and _development_ team workflows.
+This enables advanced local stack development, as well as meta infrastructure orchestration cluster development.
+Clusters can be deployed and re-deployed locally, _and_ into production, identically, _in minutes!_

-__cluster-builder__ follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy even at the cluster node level.
+__Cluster Builder__ follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy even at the cluster node level.
 Container orchestration clusters are defined in a simple text file and then deployed using a single command.
 Always repeatable and documented, this single re-usable toolset can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the various cluster definitions packages.

-__cluster-builder__ was designed to handle ~all~ most of the complexity associated with on-prem deployments of [DC/OS](https://dcos.io/), [Docker Swarm](https://www.docker.com/) and [Tectonic CoreOS](https://coreos.com) container orchestration clusters.
+__Cluster Builder__ was designed to handle ~all~ most of the complexity associated with on-prem deployments of [DC/OS](https://dcos.io/), [Docker Swarm](https://www.docker.com/) and __Kubernetes__/[Tectonic CoreOS](https://coreos.com) container orchestration clusters.

 1. [Supported Clusters](#supported-clusters)
 2. [Deployment Options](#deployment-options)